mqtt2go/mqtt2go.github.io/dev/index.md

 ## Multipurpose Smart Home Enabler
 <p align="justify">
 This section introduces the MQTT2GO standard architecture.
-The two main parts are the MQTT cloud broker and MQTT2GO local broker.
-The latter is the core “brain” of the whole MQTT2GO standard providing functions for user management, accounting and overall administration done by the service provider.
-This part is mentioned in this project solely for the purposes of direct MQTT communication between the end devices and the aforementioned cloud broker.
-Also, as the MQTT2GO standard is targeted to data exchange inside a smart home/household, the business logic included inside the cloud broker is not covered.
+The two main parts are the MQTT local broker and MQTT2GO cloud broker.
+The latter is important especially for the service providers as it provides functions for user management, accounting and overall administration.
+However, as the MQTT2GO standard is targeting primarily the data exchange inside a smart home/household, the business logic implemented inside the cloud broker is not covered.
 Aside of that, most of the traffic is planned to go through a local MQTT broker, which is the primary “gateway” for all household devices.
 This secures the internet-independency that offers users more flexibility and higher service availability even in outage situations.
 </p>

 <p align="justify">